 The Good, The Bad & The Ugly About Using a Resume Template

-As the creator of Distinctive Resume Templates, which overcome the pitfalls of all the bad resume templates, I’ve changed my mind about this topic.
+As the creator of Distinctive Resume Templates, which overcome the pitfalls of all the bad and often cheap or free resume templates, I’ve changed my mind about this topic.
 But for most of my career, I’ve advised job hunters NOT to use a resume template.
 Why?
-Here are a few of the most important issues to be aware of when using a resume template and some tips on what to look for in a resume template instead.
+Here are a few of the most important issues to be aware of when using a resume template and some tips on what to look for in a professional resume template instead.

 It’s true.
 You are unique, and so are your career and the qualifications and experiences you bring to the employment table.
-The best resumes differentiate you and promote the unique value you offer in the workplace.
+The best resumes differentiate you and promote to the hiring manager the unique value you offer in the workplace.
 They accomplish this not just through the wording of your resume but also through the format, the design, and the organization of your resume content.

 Most of the bad resume templates look good on the surface, but have you noticed they all look almost identical?
-Sure, there might be a few differences, but for the most part, you could put them side by side on a desk and it would be hard to tell them apart.
-It is not difficult to recognize that when you use one of these templates to build your resume, your resume blends in with the resumes of all the other job hunters.
+Sure, there might be a few differences, but for the most part, you could put them side by side on a desk, and it would be hard to tell them apart.
+It is not difficult to recognize that when you use one of these cheap or free resume templates to build your resume, your resume blends in with the resumes of all the other job hunters.
 You aren’t differentiated at all!

-You are using a resume template in the first place because you don’t want to have to worry about designing and formatting your resume.
+You are building your resume with a professional resume template because you don’t want to have to worry about designing and formatting your resume.
 So, why should you care if you can’t customize the resume template you chose?
 It is a good question, but go back and read the point above about cookie-cutter templates.

 A big problem with the many cookie-cutter templates on the market is that they often use very complex layouts.
 You can’t easily reorganize or change anything without completely “breaking” the layout.
 Even with design experience in Microsoft Word, you may find it virtually impossible to modify these templates.
 Does it only have three bullets and you need five?
 Sorry, you are out of luck.
 Is there a qualifications summary section that you want to remove?
 Again, sorry.
 You can’t take it out.
 Want to change the color?
 Impossible.